 We travelled all day, but quite leisurely, and at night put up at a fine public house.
-'I'm sorry you are going to leave us There were crowds of people in the vileven for a short time,' he said.
-'But I trust lage where we stopped, and the hotel apyou will safely return and be contented still peared to me to be quite full.
+'I'm sorry you are going to leave us There were crowds of people in the vilpeared to me to be quite full.
 The more persons I saw the more I thought of the 'I presume, I shall,' I replied, gazing long absent colonel.
-I looked out of the window upon the crowds passing below, 'You may find attractions which will not knowing, yes, and even hoping I

-His form did not meet my eyes.
-How careful of his horse, and drove leisurely. distinctly I remembered his declarations of I was anxious to see the city; but the ride love made to me when I was but a little girl!
-I believed he was sincere, and that he did love me as ardently as his words indicated.
+I looked out of the window upon the crowds passing below, 'You may find attractions which will not knowing, yes, and even hoping I but I gazed upon the multitude in vain .- | city until the fourth day.
+Frank was very His form did not meet my eyes.
+How careful of his horse, and drove leisurely. distinctly I remembered his declarations of I was anxious to see the city; but the ride love made to me when I was but a little was so pleasant that my patience held out girl!
+I believed he was sincere, and that well. he did love me as ardently as his words indicated.
 I wondered if he would love me came in sight of the city.
-And how much still, should he happen to see me.
+And how much still, should be happen to see me.
 But the prospect excited me!
-Ellen, too, was why did such thoughts disturb and be-highly pleased with the variety of views. wilder my mind!
+Ellen, too, was why did such thoughts disturb and be- highly pleased with the variety of views. wilder my mind!
 I said to myself, 'he We were driven up to a splendid house, is now, no doubt, a married man with a and soon ushered into a spacious, richly family of children and a wife whom he furnished room.
 What a change from loves.
-And surely he could not love me. uncle's humble dwelling on the bank of He must have forgotten me, or he would Onion River. again have come to aunt's to see me!
+And surely he could not love me.
+He must have forgotten me, or he would again have come to aunt's to see me!

-by ourselves; for Frank said he would not than his mother.
-His hair was quite gray, expose us to the gaze of the common guests who usually sat at the public table.
-I confess it would have pleased me better to have eaten at the public table where I ceived us with much joy and enthusiasm, could have seen more people.
+At the hotel we had a splendid supper by ourselves; for Frank said he would not expose us to the gaze of the common guests who usually sat at the public table.
+I confess it would have pleased me better to have eaten at the public table where I could have seen more people.
 I always indulged quite a curiosity to see strangers and new faces.
-In that respect 1 was different from Ellen, who cared more about nature's scenes than she did about men or women until she saw Frank Stuart.
-In passing through the hall, I occasionally saw several well-dressed young men with cigars in their mouths who seemed to gaze her toilefte.
-And to tell the truth, I had upon me very intently.
-I heard one say no occasion to be envious; for the old to another as I passed along-'That's a devilish fine girl!
-I wonder where she belongs?
-Let us go to the register and see who she is.'
+In that respect I was different from Ellen, who cared more about nature's scenes than she did about men or passing through the hall, I occasionally saw several well-dressed young men with cigars in their mouths who seemed to gaze upon me very intently.
+I heard one say to another as I passed along-'That's a devilish fine girl!
+I wonder where she see who she is.'

 They started off I suppose to gratify their curiosity.
 I did not fancy the young man's form of expression; but the substance of it was rather pleasing than otherwise.
-A devilish fine girl!
-One word I thought might have been omitted; and such an omission would have improved the comingly pleasant; but we did not reach the tomed to.
+A might have been omitted; and such an omission would have improved the compliment.

+ingly pleasant; but we did not reach the tomed to.